core45/laravel-kiriengine/README.md

 # Laravel KiriEngine

-A Laravel package for interacting with the KiriEngine API.
+A Laravel package for interacting with the KIRI Engine API with optimized streaming uploads for large files.

 ## Installation